zzasdf/VietASR/README.md

 ## Data preparation
 ### Unsupervised data preparation

-We use funASR to do VAD for unsupervised data.
+We use [funASR](https://huggingface.co/funasr/fsmn-vad) to do VAD for unsupervised data.
+Check [vad.py](SSL/local/vad.py) for an example script.

 Then we extract fbank feature from unsupervised audio segment.
 The segmented audio should be in .wav form, and stored under ```SSL/download/ssl_${subset_name}```.
 Please update the   ```subset_name``` in ```./SSL/prepare_ssl.sh``` to match you data organization.
 And then run the following command.
 Make sure that you have a subset called dev, and subset_name for every subset used as training subset should starts with "train"
 ```bash